 The "Cache import data" checkbox helps to speed up the import process, especially if you have a slow direct connection, by caching the resulting data, subsequently completing processing, offline.

 * This option may boost performance, especially when importing from large .csv files (approx. 5000 products and more).

 All import settings can be stored under a named configuration.
 You may load it, should you decide, the next time an import Customer(s) operation is performed, using a file that has similar formatting (column names, etc).

 Once specified, the import configuration name may be saved by press the following button:

-, which allows for the saving of all settings selected, during the current import process.
+which allows to save all selected settings, during the current import process.

-The Import process will begin, after pressing the 'Import' Button!
-Proceed only if all settings have been accurately made, otherwise press the 'Back' button and verify the settings again!
+Note: The Import process will begin, after pressing the [Import] button!
+Proceed only if all settings have been accurately made, otherwise press the [Back] button and verify the settings again!